 Accumulating expertise; our experience in design, planning and activism related to Africa’s built environment spans over 30 years providing a fruitful basis for our services – and it keeps expanding.

 Proactive in project creation; we are always looking for innovative challenges and opportunities that contribute to the development of sustainable urban development.
 We take initiatives to build alliances, partnerships and start projects with the aim to support this.

-The Supervisory Board oversees and advises on the organization and ensures the maintenance of AAmatters’ mission.
+The Supervisory Board oversees and advises on the organization and makes sure that AAmatters’ mission and objectives are upheld.
 The Board is consulted on a regular basis (at least bi-annually) and approves policies, budgets and the accountancy.
 The Supervisory Board is comprised of:

 Ben Christiaanse, Chairman and Former CEO of NMB Bank Tanzania and at present holding several supervisory functions in Africa.